 - DUOPA™ is the first and only treatment providing 16 continuous hours of carbidopa and levodopa for motor symptoms in advanced PD.

-- In a A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe., patients treated with DUOPA™ experienced significantly greater improvement in "off" time than patients treated with oral carbidopa-levodopa immediate release tablets.
+- In a A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe., patients treated with DUOPA™ experienced significantly greater improvement in When medication is not working well.
+Symptoms become more noticeable and movement becomes more difficult. than patients treated with oral carbidopa-levodopa immediate release tablets.

-"The approval of the A chemical messenger (neurotransmitter) that regulates movement and emotions. pump for the treatment of Parkinson's disease is a huge step forward for treatment of Parkinson's disease patients suffering from motor fluctuations and other disabling symptoms.,"said Dr. Michael S. Okun, NPF's National Medical Director.
+"The approval of the A chemical messenger (neurotransmitter) that regulates movement and emotions. pump for the treatment of Parkinson's disease is a huge step forward for treatment of Parkinson's disease patients suffering from Changes in the ability to move, often related to medication timing; also called “on-off” fluctuations. and other disabling symptoms.,"said Dr. Michael S. Okun, NPF's National Medical Director.
 "We are very enthusiastic about this advance being made available to patients all over the United States."

 "Due to the progressive nature of Parkinson's disease, it can be difficult to treat over time, especially in the advanced stages," said Joyce Oberdorf, NPF's President and CEO.
 "Our organization is encouraged by the introduction of a new therapy that may provide another treatment option for affected patients and families."